 There are steps that you can follow to get your devices optimized.
 These steps are safe and don’t cause any harm to the device.
 Let us look at some of the best ways to improve slow USB transfer speeds.

 The desktop usually has more than 2 USB ports situated on the front and back of the CPU.
 Usually, the external drives are connected to the front as it is more convenient.
-However, they can get slower because they don’t have a direct contact to the motherboard.
+However, they can get slower because they don’t have direct contact with the motherboard.

 To ensure faster transfer speeds, try connecting to the ports at the back as they are directly soldered to the motherboard and run of the chipset.
 Also, the ports at the back have a more stable power supply